n1ru4l/envelop/examples/apollo-server/README.md

 This example demonstrate how to implement the basic GraphQL Envelop flow with Envelop and [`Apollo-Server`](https://github.com/apollographql/apollo-server).

-In this exmaple, Apollo-Server provides the basic HTTP wrapper and execution flow, and Envelop is in charge of the execution runtime.
+In this example, Apollo-Server provides the basic HTTP wrapper and execution flow, and Envelop is in charge of the execution runtime.

 ## Running this example